chatnoir-eu/chatnoir-pyterrier/README.md

 pytest chatnoir_pyterrier examples
 ```

-Please also add tests for the axioms or integrations you've added.
+Please also add tests for your newly developed code.

-### Build wheel
+### Build wheels

-A wheel for this package can be built by:
+Wheels for this package can be built by:

 ```shell
 python -m build